The Modern Data Architecture

 Extract Load Transform (ELT) tools combine the graphical user interface approach of an ETL tool with the advantages of in-database processing.
 This is particularly pertinent with an elastic cloud data warehouse technology, such as Snowflake, as processing power can be dedicated to ELT activities and scaled up and down as required.
 An ELT tool does not load the data into its own environment but rather it generates SQL code to be run within the database in order to perform the transformations.

-To head-off any confusion, I would urge you not to get hung-up on the terminology of ELT; for the purposes of this discussion we are focusing on the T and whether it is performed inside or outside of the cloud data warehouse platform.
+To head-off any confusion, I would urge you not to get hung-up on the terminology of ELT; for the purposes of this discussion we are focusing on the T and whether it is performed inside or outside of the data warehouse itself.

 BI and Analytics Tools – there is no inherent value in storing data, it is what you do with it that provides the value.
 This is not the place to discuss the applications of data, or the tools available to perform dashboarding, reporting or advanced analytics.
 Suffice it to say, that a modern data architecture provides support for the widest range of tools and systems by making access available via a variety of means; including long established interfaces such as ODBC and JDBC, as well as providing controlled data services via industry-standard APIs such as SOAP, and REST.
 In addition to this, data is often exported into files for sharing with third parties and Snowflake has come up with an innovative way of securely sharing data – more on this in a later blog.